NeoLoon/Maplestory_Bot_KR_EN/README.md

 # Maplestory_Bot_KR_EN
 A scuffed English version of Maplestory Bot KR

+MIT license, this is following original author's license

-Original version is made by 리린토(http://www.inven.co.kr/board/maple/2304/17370).
-Please follow original author's licensing rule (which I cannot find).
+Original version is made by 리린토(https://github.com/RIRINTO/-python3-KMS_Discord_Bot).

 No warrenty or any kind of support on this.
 Do whatever you want with it.
-Never tested. (contact the original owner if there is a problem)